MahmoodKhalil57/sveltekit-auto-openapi/README.md

 ### Level 3: Using Raw JSON Schema

-Don't want to use Zod?
+Don't want to use StandardShema?
 You can provide raw JSON Schema objects directly:

 ```ts
 import type {